kobakt/HTTP-1.1-Server/README.md

 # HTTP 1.1 Server

-A multithreaded web server that implements the HTTP 1.1 standard.
-Designed for Linux.

-Created as a student project.
+This project is a multithreaded web server that implements the HTTP 1.1 standard designed for Linux.
+It was created as a student project to better understand the web and HTTP.
+The project also gave a clearer understanding of HTTP server design and implementation.

+## Features

-## Multithreaded
+### Multithreaded

-The server is multithreaded and able to handle multiple concurrent requests.
-This was acheived by using a thread pool.
+The server can handle multiple concurrent requests.
+This was acheived using a thread pool to keep the server performant and easily scalable.

+### CGI Script Support

+The server has support for CGI scripts.
+Parameters are passed as environment variables enabling different scripts to be used seamlessly.

-## Client
+### Client Compatability

-Browsers, telnet, and netcat can all be used to send and receive HTTP requests.
+The server can interact seemlessly with different clients including browsers, telnet, and netcat.
 Additionally, a provided client program can be used to interact with the server as well.

-## Security
+### Security

-URL parsing is used to prevent dot-dot-slash attacks.
+As a security measure, URL parsing is used to prevent dot-dot-slash attacks.

 ## Limitations

-Does not fully implement the HTTP 1.1 standard, but can still be used with browsers nonetheless.

-As a student project under tight time constraints, the projects code is not thoroughly clear, tested, and bug free.
+The server does not fully implement the HTTP 1.1 standard.
+However it is still compatible with browsers.
+As a student project under tight time constraints, there may be areas that lack clarity, thorough testing, and could potentially contain bugs.

 ## Future Goals

-* Use C++ regular expressions to create clearer, more reliable text parsing.
+* Implement text parsing using C++ regular expressions to create clearer, more reliable code.

-* Add unit tests to ensure reliability.
+* Add unit tests to ensure the reliability and robustness of the server.

-* Fully implement the HTTP 1.1 standard.
+* Fully implement the HTTP 1.1 standard to improve compatibility and functionality.